March 28, 20265 min read

 No Hold-to-Talk

-• Writing emails and messages — prose dictation is solid
+• Emails and messages - prose dictation is solid

-• Quick notes — short bursts of natural language text
+• Quick notes - short bursts of normal text

-• Casual use — when you don't need precision or formatting control
+• Casual use - when you don't care about precision

-If you never write code, scripts, or technical documentation by voice, Apple Dictation might be all you need.
+If you never write code by voice, Apple Dictation is probably fine.

-If any of these apply to you, Apple Dictation won't cut it:
+If any of these are you, Apple Dictation won't work:

-• You write code in VS Code, Cursor, JetBrains IDEs, Xcode, or Terminal
+• You code in VS Code, Cursor, JetBrains, Xcode, or Terminal

-• You dictate symbols, brackets, parentheses, and other programming syntax
+• You dictate brackets, parentheses, and other symbols

-• You work with proprietary code and need 100% offline privacy
+• You work with proprietary code and can't send it to the cloud

-• You have project-specific terms that standard dictation constantly misrecognizes
+• You have project jargon that gets misrecognized constantly

 Tip

-Whisperer's base app is free.
-You can try it alongside Apple Dictation and see the difference for yourself.
-The Pro Pack ($14.99 one-time) unlocks Code Mode, per-app profiles, and personal dictionary.
+Whisperer's free tier lets you try it alongside Apple Dictation.
+Pro Pack ($14.99 one-time) adds Code Mode, per-app profiles, and personal dictionary.

 Related: Whisperer vs Apple Dictation, Code Mode, Best Offline Dictation Apps.
 See pricing and all features.